 Dr. Polatsch is on the editorial review board of the Journal of the American Academy of Orthopaedic Surgeons, the American Journal of Orthopaedics and Orthopedics for his expertise in hand surgery and has published extensively on a wide variety of hand and upper extremity topics in a multitude of peer-reviewed journals.
-He has also presented an extensive number of papers at regional and national society meetings.
+He has presented his research extensively at regional and national society meetings.
 He has also authored many book chapters most notably on topics related to the care and treatment of elite and professional athletes.
 Most recently, Dr. Polatsch was also elected by his peers to sit on the executive council of the New York Society for Surgery of the Hand and currently is the society’s President Elect.

 Dr. Polatsch earned his undergraduate degree with distinction at the University of Michigan in Ann Arbor.
 He received his medical degree from New York University School of Medicine where he was inducted into the prestigious Alpha Omega Alpha medical honor society for his superior scholastic achievements and earned independent research honors.
-His post-graduate training included a surgical internship at NYU Medical Center followed by an orthopaedic surgery residency at NYU-The Hospital for Joint Diseases, where he was appointed Administrative Chief Resident in his final year.
-He then underwent further specialty training at the Harvard Hand and Upper Extremity Fellowship Progarm which included training at Brigham and Women’s Hospital, Boston Children’s Hospital, and Massachusetts General Hospital.
+His post-graduate training included a surgical internship at NYU Medical Center followed by an orthopaedic surgery residency at NYU-Hospital for Joint Diseases, where he was appointed Administrative Chief Resident in his final year.
+He then underwent further specialty training at the Harvard Hand and Upper Extremity Fellowship Program which included training at Brigham and Women’s Hospital, Boston Children’s Hospital, and Massachusetts General Hospital.